ferilab/AML_fraud_detect/README.md

 - Deploy behind API Gateway for public access (will be costly))
 - Add CloudWatch monitoring and alerts

 # Notes

-- The package is compatible with AWS Free Tier
+- The package is compatible with AWS Free

+- Alternative way to get the data file from Kaggle and then upload it to S3 through terminal (you'll unlikely need this): follow these in cLI (while you'r in your package root and the virtual env is activated): aws configure
+You’ll be prompted for:

+    AWS Access Key ID
+    AWS Secret Access Key
+    Default region name: us-east-2 (your region)
+    Output format: json (or just press Enter)

+python -c "from s3_utils import upload_to_s3; upload_to_s3('data/Big_Black_Money_Dataset.csv', 'your-bucket-name', 'data/Big_Black_Money_Dataset.csv')"